chenle02/Graduate_Student_Seminars_by_Le_Chen/README.md

 ## Reference

-If you find this repository useful and , please cite it using the following BibTeX entry:
+If you find this repository useful and want to reference to it, kindly cite it using the following BibTeX entry:

-* Le Chen (2023) “Open slides for linear algebra”.
+* Le Chen (2023) “Graduate Student Seminars by Le Chen”.
 GitHub & Zenodo. https://doi.org/10.5281/zenodo.10206966

 ```
 @misc{chen:23:graduate,
   author        = {Le Chen},
-  title         = {Graduate Student Seminars by Le Chen},
+  title         = {Graduate Student Seminars by {Le Chen}},
   month         = {nov},
   year          = {2023},
   publisher     = {GitHub \& Zenodo},